wlvpn/Deprecated-ConsumerVPN-Android/README.md

 # ConsumerVPN Android

+## Deprecated

+This project has been deprecated in favor of the modernized version: [ConsumerVPN v3](https://github.com/wlvpn/ConsumerVPN-Android-v3)

 ## Consumer VPN Android
 [Application example ready to fork of an application developed using the WLVPN SDK](/ConsumerVPN/README.md)